sergesyrota/mesos-compose/README.md

 * http://192.168.33.10:5050/ for Mesos master UI
 * http://192.168.33.10:8080/ for Marathon UI

+To start hello world web server, run hello-world.sh.
+This will send a task to marathon with a very simple docker image.
+Go to marathon UI to find out where to go for propoer host and port.

 To kill your cluster and wipe all state to start fresh:

 ```